For acute, urgent and emergency care staff

 - MND Alert Card or Understanding My Needs – these include key contacts and information about their care team and the specialist help they may need.

 If airways are clear, reapply non-invasive ventilation (NIV) to treat breathlessness.
+Visit our pages on respiratory symptoms in MND for further information.

 See our information on cognitive change.